keymholio/bring-back-the-gifs/README.md

 ## Documentation

-This app listens for a `POST` at it's root from HipChat and returns a html message which is simply renders an image in the room.
+This app listens for a `POST` at its root from HipChat and returns a html message which is simply renders an image in the room.
 Note that this won't work in private chats.

-Add the integration using the commands `/gif` or `/img`.
+Add the integration in HipChat's webclient using either the `/gif` or `/img` slash commands.
 Then you can do:

 ```
 /gif http://keymholio.github.io/gifs/yes/yes-robert-redford.gif